Screen Shot 2019-09-12 at 11.14.39 AM.png

 Finalist - Cutbank Literary Journal Montana Prize in Fiction

-Upcoming New Ohio Review Winter 2024
+New Ohio Review Issue #34 Spring 2024

 And get this.
 Winners may be invited to an awards ceremony.
 A gathering of persons.
 Chocolate.
 And punch.
 And puppies a possibility.
 Should they appear – red ribbon round the collar and powdered with talc and spritzed with Aqua Velva and the zest of the lime – greet them with a hearty aloha.
 Take a knee.
 Unlimber the limbs.
 Up over the bone of the ankle they paddle to lick the back of the hand.